 Caen-Ouistreham port has full port facilities and services : steering/towing/mooring, 24/7 ship service, ISPS standard, waste removal/bunkering/refuelling available.

 - Caen-Ouistreham is the nearest port from the main D-day landing sites.
 Sword, Juno, Gold, Omaha and Utah Beach can be discover on a half or full day trip from Caen, the closest port for this sites.

 - From William the Conqueror to the Battle of Normandy, Caen boasts a rich architectural and historical heritage.
-Abbeys, château, museums old stone houses and a great shopping area.
+Abbeys, château, museums old stone houses and the best shopping area of the region.